FreezeLuiz/CTF-Writeups/Misc/arpconctf2020-Git_the_Flag.md

 <img src="https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Misc/images/arpconctf2020-Git_the_Flag/git-the-flag_desc.PNG">
 </p>

-The challenge descrption didn't indicate any path to take in the challenge, however we are presented with a link that lets' us download a folder `secret` that contains a `.git` hidden folder inside.
+The challenge descrption didn't indicate any path to take in the challenge; however, we are presented with a link that lets us download a folder `secret` that contains a `.git` hidden folder inside.

 ## Recon and Analysis